translate5/translate5/docs/skinning translate5.md

 **Hint for own skinning:** The editorAdditions.css file provided by translate5 contains the default translate5 logo and must the therefore removed from ini or overwritten by own css.

+The CSS files of an own skin has to be placed in

+    APPLICATION_ROOT/client-specific/public

+This results in the following CSS config:

+    runtimeOptions.publicAdditions.css.0 = 'client-specific/hereWhatEverYouWantPath.css'

+The public directory above is already linked to the WEBROOT/client-specific directory.
+From there all custom styles and images can be accessed.

-Currently the referenced css file can be placed everywhere.
-The deployment process is responsible to put the files in the desired place.
+If MittagQI is maintaining the client-specific skin, the content of client-specific is provided by the build script and the deployment process is responsible to put the files in the desired place.
 For the unified skinning mechanism described below this must be changed, and the path to the CSS file(s) would then be:

-	runtimeOptions.publicAdditions.css.0 = 'client-specific/hereWhatEverYouWantPath.css'

 ### Logo and other image files

 As specified above the default logo is defined by the default delivered translate5 css.

-All other files should be delivered in one client specific directory, so it is possible to do any customizing possible with images and css, also the background of the header.
+All other files needed by the skin should be delivered in the client-specific/public directory, so it is possible to do any customizing possible with images and css, also the background of the header.

-With the unified skinning mechanism all files can then be addressed like the above CSS files.

 ### Additional HTML structure in the Editor Header (branding)

 In addition to CSS and images above, own HTML structure can be added to the Editor header.
-Therefore the header provides an container where HTML can be added  by the following config in editorApplication.ini:
+Therefore the header provides an container where HTML can be added  by the following config in the DB, category layout:

 	runtimeOptions.editor.branding = 'OWN HTML'

 The container containing the above HTML is addressable by the following CSS:

 	#head-panel .head-panel-brand

-This will not be changed for the unified skinning mechanism.

 ### Tag Images
 Segment Tags are rendered in Translate5 as HTML or as images in edited segments.
 The HTML ones can be styled by using CSS, see above.
 For the images there are several configuration parameters.